dhanya0295/markdown-datasheet-for-datasets/DATASHEET.md

 4. **Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?** For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g. stereotyping, quality of service issues) or other undesirable harms (e.g. financial harms, legal risks) If so, please provide a description.
 Is there anything a future user could do to mitigate these undesirable harms?

-	*The dataset does not identify the gender, age, or any other personally identifiable details of the users.*
+	*The dataset does not identify the gender, age, or any other personally identifiable details of the users.
+Hence my assumption is that this dataset will not result in unfair treatment of individuals or groups.*

 5. **Are there tasks for which the dataset should not be used?** If so, please provide a description.